 WHO NEEDS LIFE INSURANCE?

 1. Children: Children do not need life insurance.
-Yes, there have been cases where life insurance for one’s child has been a blessing, but in most cases, children do not need life insurance since no one depends on income from them.
+Yes, there have been cases where life insurance for one’s child has been a blessing, but in most cases, children do not need life insurance since no one depends on them for income.

 2. Beginning Families: Life insurance should be purchased if you are considering starting a family.
 Your rates will be cheaper now than when you get older and your future children will be depending on your income.

 3. Families with Children: If you have a family that depends on you, you need life insurance now!
 This does not include only the spouse or partner working outside the home.
-Life insurance also needs to be considered for both spouses if both work so to cover the costs of replacing someone to do domestic chores, home budgeting, and childcare
+Life insurance also needs to be considered for both spouses if both work, in order to cover the costs of replacing someone to do domestic chores, home budgeting, and childcare

 4. Young Single Adults: The reason a single adult would typically need life insurance would be to pay for their own funeral costs or if they help support an elderly parent or other person they may care for financially.
 Otherwise, if one has other sources of money for a funeral and has no other persons that depend on their income then life insurance would not be a necessity.